GiuseppeSabino01/Universityprojects/README.md

 # Universityprojects
 ## Progetto Tesi

-Inside the "Progetto Tesi" folder you can find the report relating to the three-year thesis.
+You can find the report relating to the three-year thesis.
 It is a project referring to the comparison of some Machine Learning models, of which the best one, used to support an investment strategy

 ## World Cup 2022 Sentiment Analysis